-- 1. Insert an SD card with sufficient memory for your recording period, ensure the SD card is correctly orientated as per the diagram. - 2.
+- 1. Insert a suitable SD card (see SD CARDS) with sufficient memory for your recording period, ensure the SD card is correctly orientated as per the diagram. - 2.
 Insert two fresh AA batteries in the back of the detector.

 TURNING THE DETECTOR ON/OFF